chrisdev/wagtail-cookiecutter-foundation/README.rst

 * Optimized development and production settings
 * Comes with custom user model ready to go.
 * Grunt build for compass and livereload
-* Send emails via Anymail_ (using Mailgun_ by default, but switchable)
-* Media storage using Amazon S3
 * Ansible support for development and production
 * Works with Python 2.7.x or 3.5.x